Python-for-geo-people/Exercise-7/README.md

 The aim of this task is to create a simple scatter plot using random numbers and save an image of that plot into your personal
 GitHub repository for this exercise.
 Write your codes into a `test_plot.py` -script and save it to your personal repository.
-The end result should look like something like this:
+The end result should look something like this:

  ![Example figure](img/problem1_example.png)